vizotov/ObjectLR/README.md

 This interface should also be implemented by other objects (e.g. tokens), if unrecognized text can get into interaction with them.

-### FailedToken
+### Failed

 If a token recognizes the following sequence of tokens as unsuitable for creating the desired object, it may be necessary to recognize it not as a token, but as a text.
-For this purpose, it should return as a result of its interaction with subsequent tokens an object of type FailedToken containing both its text and the text following it.
+For this purpose, it should return as a result of its interaction with subsequent tokens an object of type Failed containing both its text and the text following it.
 In this case, it will be recognized as text, and recognition of the following text will continue.

-### MarkerToken
+### Marker

 A token without behavior, like right bracket.
-He doesn't recognize anything after himself.
+He does not recognize anything after himself.

 ### Setup